The Knowledge You Expect. The Compassion You Deserve.

 In essence, the court determines the incomes of the parties to establish the amount of money that would have been available to spend on the children of the marriage or relationship, perhaps as if the marriage continued.

-Child support utilizes the gross income of the parents meaning that income is factored without adjusting for tax consequences, tax withholdings, required deductions or voluntary deductions from pay.
+Child support utilizes the gross income of the parents, meaning that income is factored without adjusting for tax consequences, tax withholdings, required deductions, or voluntary deductions from pay.

 Accordingly, a parent who earns more money may be given larger financial responsibilities.
 The courts also consider how much time each parent spends with the children.
-In most cases, the non-custodial parent will pay child support to the other parent; however, the calculation of child support takes into account that both parties are contributing to the financial support even though it seems like only one party end up paying a support obligation.
+In most cases, the non-custodial parent will pay child support to the other parent; however, the calculation of child support takes into account that both parties are contributing to the financial support even though it seems like only one party ends up paying a support obligation.

 Colorado uses two child support calculation worksheets, referred to conveniently enough as Worksheet A and Worksheet B. Child Support Worksheet A is utilized when one parent takes on the primary parenting time or custody role, meaning that the other parent exercises 92 overnights or less with a child.
-This situation is common when one parent is not available based on work schedules, geography, military assignments (PCS or training), court-imposed limitations or restrictions on parenting time or the inability to parent based on factors that are sometimes out of a parent’s control (e.g. a serious disability, drug addictions).
+This situation is common when one parent is not available based on work schedules, geography, military assignments (PCS or training), court-imposed limitations or restrictions on parenting time, or the inability to parent based on factors that are sometimes out of a parent’s control (e.g., a serious disability, drug addictions).
 Worksheet B is more typical with shared custody situations where it’s necessary to maintain two separate households for a child.

-When a couple has multiple children and where the children may not exercise the same parenting time schedule based on a variety of circumstances, the calculation of child support is more complex, and it’s important to perform the calculation correctly and consistent with Colorado law, which is a constantly evolving process that has occupied many cases brought to the Colorado Court of Appeals.
+When a couple has multiple children and where the children may not exercise the same parenting time schedule based on a variety of circumstances, the calculation of child support is more complex, and it’s important to perform the calculation correctly and consistently with Colorado law, which is a constantly evolving process that has occupied many cases brought to the Colorado Court of Appeals.

 Child support should meet the basic needs of each child, but the funds can also be used to enhance the child’s life experiences.